Philosophy (PHIL)

 PHIL 3770 Feminist Philosophy (3 credits)

-Introduces the history of philosophical views of women and provides a critical introduction to different types of feminism, e.g., liberal, existentialist, radical, Marxist and socialist feminism.
-Includes such topics as feminist theory of knowledge, political theory and ethics.
+Provides a historical and critical introduction to the views of women philosophers and to different types of feminism, such as liberal, existentialist, radical, Marxist and socialist feminism.
+Explores feminist theories of knowledge, feminist political theory and feminist ethics.

 Level of Study: Undergraduate